-The Android SDK / Android Studio Command Line tools are a collection of utilities provided by Google, and you can download them here for the Windows, Mac and Linux platforms.
-They are used for various tasks related to Android app development, such as building and testing apps, managing devices, and debugging.
+The Android SDK / Android Studio Command Line tools are a collection of core utilities provided by Google, and you can download them here for the Windows, Mac and Linux platforms.
+These utilities are used to manage SDK components, create emulators, accept licenses and build a clean Android development environment from the terminal.
 Developers prefer using the command-line tools when they do not want to install and configure Android Studio and only need a couple of packages for some quick tasks.

-The new Android Command Line tools replaces the previously know SDK Tools package with better features, is now released concurrently with Android Studio and is installed in the android_sdk/cmdline-tools/version/bin/
+The new Android Command Line tools replaces the previously know SDK Tools package with better features.
+If you want a lightweight Android development setup without installing the full Android Studio IDE, these are the files you need.
+This package is released concurrently with new Android Studio versions and is installed in theย android_sdk/cmdline-tools/version/bin/ย directory.

 List of Command Line Tools